agusavior/cdk-prototype/infrastructure/README.md

 * `cdk deploy`      deploy this stack to your default AWS account/region
 ## Miscellaneous

-If you don't want to install AWS CDK globally, you can using it with "npx" like so
+If you don't want to install AWS CDK globally, you still can using it with "npx" like so
 ```bash
 npx aws-cdk <subcommand>
 ```